feast-dev/feast/CONTRIBUTING.md

 > - Ensure Feast Python SDK / CLI is not configured with configuration overrides (ie `~/.feast/config` should be empty).

 ### Integration Tests
+There are two sets of tests you can run:
+1. Local integration tests (for faster development)
+2. Full integration tests (requires cloud environment setups)

+#### Local integration tests
-To get tests running, you'll need to have GCP / AWS / Redis setup:
+To get local integration tests running, you'll need to have Redis setup:

 Redis
 1. Install Redis: [Quickstart](https://redis.io/topics/quickstart)
 2. Run `redis-server`

-GCP
+Now run `make test-python-universal-local`

+#### Full integration tests
+To test across clouds, on top of setting up Redis, you also need GCP / AWS / Snowflake setup

+**GCP**
 1. Install the [Cloud SDK](https://cloud.google.com/sdk/docs/install).
 2. Then run login to gcloud:
   ```